 - All full-time, part-time and dual credit GEM faculty select the assignment(s) to assess and score students using their GEM assessment rubric.

-- GEM Assessment data due by June 15
+- GEM Assessment data due by on the same date as final grades.

 - Dashboards created for GEM areas by Aug.
 1. Divisions and faculty can then use data to examine student success, plan for learning improvements and have data visualizations to inform teaching and learning.